Mitch McConnell congratulates Joe Biden as president-elect

-WASHINGTON -- Senate Majority Leader Mitch McConnell congratulated Democrat Joe Biden on Tuesday, calling him the president-elect and saying the Electoral College "has spoken."

-The Republican leader's statement delivered in a speech on the Senate floor ends weeks of silence over President Donald Trump's defeat.
-It comes after electors met Monday and affirmed Biden's election win.
+The Republican leader's statement, delivered in a speech on the Senate floor, ends weeks of silence over President Donald Trump's defeat.
+It came a day after electors met and officially affirmed Biden's election win.

+SEE ALSO: Timeline of what happens between now and Inauguration Day 2021

+McConnell called Biden someone "who has devoted himself to public service for many years."
+He also congratulated Vice President-elect Kamala Harris, saying "all Americans can take pride that our nation has a female vice president-elect for the very first time."

-McConnell prefaced his remarks with praise for Trump's four years in office, saying Trump and Vice President Mike Pence "deserve our thanks."
+McConnell prefaced his remarks with sweeping praise for what he characterized as Trump's "endless" accomplishments during four years in office.
+He said Trump and Vice President Mike Pence "deserve our thanks."

+The Senate leader cited Trump's nomination and ensuing Senate confirmation of three Supreme Court justices, among other accomplishments.

-For the first time, a groundswell of leading Republicans said Monday that Democrat Joe Biden is the winner of the presidential election, essentially abandoning President Donald Trump's assault on the outcome after the Electoral College certified the vote.
+McConnell's remarks follow a groundswell of leading Republicans who said Monday for the first time that Biden is the winner of the presidential election, essentially abandoning President Donald Trump's assault on the outcome after the Electoral College certified the vote.

-Senate Majority Leader Mitch McConnell, R-Ky., was quiet on the issue Monday.
-But a number of senators said the time has come.
+For his part, Trump continued to push his baseless claims of "voter fraud" in a new tweet on Tuesday.

-"At some point you have to face the music," said Sen. John Thune of South Dakota, the second-ranking GOP leader.
+"At some point you have to face the music," said Sen. John Thune of South Dakota, the NO. 2 GOP leader.
 "Once the Electoral College settles the issue today, it's time for everybody to move on."

 Sen. Roy Blunt of Missouri, the chairman of the inaugural committee, said the panel will now "deal with Vice President Biden as the president-elect."